 - The pain can radiate to the inner thigh and mid-calf and usually increases on climbing stairs and at extremes of bending and extending.

 - Pes anserine bursitis also occurs as an overuse or traumatic injury among athletes, particularly long-distance runners.

 Retrocalcaneal bursitis occurs when the bursa under the Achilles tendon at the back of the heel becomes inflamed.
 This is commonly caused by local trauma associated with wearing a poorly designed shoe (often high heels) or prolonged walking.
 It can also occur with Achilles tendonitis.

-Bursitis in this part of the body often occurs as an overuse injury in young athletes, ice skaters, and female adolescents transitioning to higher heels.
+Bursitis in this part of the body often occurs as an overuse injury in young athletes, ice skaters, and people starting new exercise programs, including walking or jumping.
 The pain is usually on the back of the heel and increases with passive extension or resisted flexion.

 Ischiogluteal bursitis causes inflammation of the ischial bursa, which lies between the bottom of the pelvic bone and the overlying gluteus maximus muscle (one side of the buttocks).
 Inflammation can come from sitting for a long time on a hard surface or from bicycling.
 Ischiogluteal bursitis has also been called weaver's bottom because it is common from the positioning used in this occupation.

 - The pain occurs when sitting and walking.